Pahurehure: Housing

 Pahurehure has several modern suburban styled houses.
 The area is similar to the nearby suburb of Rosehill, and is known as the picturesque area of the district.
 The surrounding areas in Hingaia and Karaka has been heavily constructed into housing developments which has increased the local property values in Pahurehure.

 Transport

 Auckland's southern motorway runs straight through Pahurehure, with the main Papakura on and off ramps in the area also.
 Train and bus services provide the bulk of public transport in the Papakura Town Centre, a 5-minute drive away.

 The Southern Path runs alongside the southern motorway which provides cycle and foot links from Takanini to Papakura and neighbouring suburbs.
 The shared path opened in 2021 as part of the Southern Corridor motorway upgrade.

-The Te Mara O Hine footbridge extends over the southern motorway and provides an pedestrian link between Pahurehure and the Karaka Harbourside subdivision.
+The Te Mara O Hine footbridge extends over the southern motorway and provides a pedestrian link between Pahurehure and the Karaka Harbourside subdivision.